Key InsightIndependent discovery suggests biological truth

 The Kitchen as Sacred Space

-Common elements: cleanliness as spiritual practice, intention while cooking, the cook as spiritual role rather than menial labour.
-The kitchen is not merely functional.
-It is the space where raw becomes cooked, where ingredients become nourishment, where transformation occurs.
+Common elements: cleanliness as somatic practice, sustained intention while cooking, the cook as a role requiring presence rather than mere mechanical labour.
+The kitchen is the body's transformation room : where raw becomes cooked, where ingredients become nourishment, where the metabolic work of digestion is partly accomplished before the food reaches the mouth.
+Cooking with presence reduces the autonomic load on digestion.

 Zen: Tenzo as honoured role